ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-checkbox/readme.md

 </ontario-checkboxes>
 ```

 Example of a checkbox component with multiple options, a hint text for the entire fieldset, and a hint expander on the individual option.
-It also has the `is-required` property set to true.
+It also has the `is-required` property set to `true`.

 ```html
 <ontario-checkboxes